mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Four patch keys

 The other surprise with fiber is how expensive the cabling is.
 SFP+ to fiber adapters cost $XX, and you need them at either end of the connection.
 I bought a box of XX" fiber patch cables not really paying attention to the price, and then I realized I spent $XX.
 On little cables!

+SFP+ to Ethernet transceivers were significantly more expensive than SFP+ to LC (Fiber), but Ethernet cables were cheaper than fiber cables.
+In total, I found better pricing for fiber:

 | Component                                                       | Ethernet price | Fiber price |
 | --------------------------------------------------------------- | -------------- | ----------- |